JuliaQCD: Portable lattice QCD package in Julia language: Software description

 \subsection{Code Structure}

-JuliaQCD is a project name and it is constructed by several packages. \begin{itemize} \item \href{https://github.com/akio-tomiya/LatticeQCD.jl}{LatticeQCD.jl} : LatticeQCD.jl is a wrapper of the following packages.
-Interface of this package is user friendly. \item \href{https://github.com/akio-tomiya/Wilsonloop.jl}{Wilsonloop.jl}: Wilsonloop.jl helps us to treat the Wilson loops and generic Wilson lines in any $N_c$ and dimensions.
-Wilson lines can is defined symbolically. \item \href{https://github.com/akio-tomiya/Gaugefields.jl}{Gaugefields.jl}: Gaugefields.jl is a package for lattice $\mathrm{SU}(N_c)$ gauge fields.
+JuliaQCD is the project name, and it is composed of several packages. \begin{itemize} \item \href{https://github.com/akio-tomiya/LatticeQCD.jl}{LatticeQCD.jl} : LatticeQCD.jl is a wrapper of the following packages.
+The interface of this package is user-friendly. \item \href{https://github.com/akio-tomiya/Wilsonloop.jl}{Wilsonloop.jl}: Wilsonloop.jl helps handle Wilson loops and generic Wilson lines in any $N_c$ and dimensions.
+Wilson lines can be defined symbolically. \item \href{https://github.com/akio-tomiya/Gaugefields.jl}{Gaugefields.jl}: Gaugefields.jl is a package for lattice $\mathrm{SU}(N_c)$ gauge fields.
 It handles gauge fields (links), gauge actions with MPI, and autograd.
-This can generate quenched configurations. \item \href{https://github.com/akio-tomiya/LatticeDiracOperators.jl}{LatticeDiracOperators.jl}: LatticeDiracOperators.jl is a package for Dirac operators and fermions on the lattice.
-It handles pseudo-fermion fields with various lattice Dirac operators, fermion actions with MPI.
-This can generate configurations with dynamical fermions. \item \href{https://github.com/akio-tomiya/QCDMeasurements.jl}{QCDMeasurements.jl}: QCDMeasurements.jl is a package for measuring physical quantities.
+It can generate quenched configurations. \item \href{https://github.com/akio-tomiya/LatticeDiracOperators.jl}{LatticeDiracOperators.jl}: LatticeDiracOperators.jl is a package for Dirac operators and fermions on the lattice.
+It handles pseudofermion fields with various lattice Dirac operators, and fermion actions with MPI.
+It can generate configurations with dynamical fermions. \item \href{https://github.com/akio-tomiya/QCDMeasurements.jl}{QCDMeasurements.jl}: QCDMeasurements.jl is a package for measuring physical quantities.
 It includes measurements for basic quantities like chiral condensates, plaquettes, pion correlators, and topological charge with several definitions.
 It also includes the gradient flow with several actions. \end{itemize}